Believe it or not, but, your first year as a financial advisor will define the trajectory of your entire career.

-Here at Consolidated Planning, we help our advisors become process-based advisors, putting strategies before products.
-We believe that by focusing on helping others, you can help yourself grow a successful practice.
+That’s why, here at Consolidated Planning, we set clear expectations to help you succeed from day one.
+From becoming a process-based advisor to putting strategies before products – when you focus on helping others, you can help yourself grow a successful practice.

-Before Your First Day As A Financial Advisor
+Before Your First Day As A Financial Professional

-Yes, you read that headline right, before your first day as a financial advisor.
-Being a financial advisor isn’t just your job.
+Yes, you read that right – before your first day as a financial professional.
+Being a financial professional isn’t just your job.

 This is your career.
-You don’t show up on day one and ease your way into it.
+You don’t show up on day one and ease into it.

-Life & Health Exam: A benefit most everyone elects for, securing this licensing, allows you to sell life and health insurance in your designated state.
+This is a benefit most everyone elects for.
+Securing this licensing allows you to sell life and health insurance in your resident state.
 Areas of knowledge include:

 - Life and health insurance industry